18F/handbook/docs/01-welcome-to-civicactions/training/meetings-and-meeting-tools.md

 For more specific information, see [Sprint Planning Meetings](https://github.com/CivicActions/agile-baseline/blob/master/03-process/practices/sprint-planning-meetings.md).

+### Backlog grooming

+Backlog Grooming meetings are a chance to update and prioritize stories in the product backlog so that we know what's available for upcoming sprints.

+For more detail, read our  [Backlog grooming](../../04-how-we-work/agile-baseline/02-process/practices/backlog-grooming.md) page.

 ## Tools

 Here's an overview of how CivicActions uses specific tools to facilitate meetings.